 I Now Manage My Peers And I Am Having A Hard Time

 As difficult as it is to be successful in a new leadership role, things quickly get complicated when you are asked to manage those who were previously your peers or superiors.
 A whole new set of problems enter the manager-employee equation in these situations.
-Training is rarely provided to help you navigate the unique and trying challenges you hav no doubt encountered.
+Training is rarely provided to help navigate the unique and trying challenges that will no doubt encountered.

 If any of the above sound familiar, and you are open to critically evaluating and getting your career back on track contact us now.
 You will be glad you did!